Looking for a way to give an instant boost to your SEO and organic rankings?

 You can use schema markup for hundreds of different items—from “Medical Evidence Level” to “Fire Station” to “Spoken Word Album” and everything in between.

 (You can see a full list here on schema.org.)

 Schema is added to your web page’s HTML, where search engine crawlers can find it.
-Here’s an example from schema.org of what that might look like on the back-end (the schema markup has been bolded):
+Here’s an example from schema.org of what that might look like on the back-end:

 The sight of all that code might put a shiver in your spine…but not to worry!
 The good news is, you don’t have to learn any new coding skills to take advantage of schema markup.